Obliquebanded leafroller (Choristoneura rosaceana)

 Management-chemical control: HOME USE

-- Bacillus thuringiensis kurstaki (Bt)-Some formulations are OMRI-listed for organic use.
+- Bacillus thuringiensis var. kurstaki (Bt)-Some formulations are OMRI-listed for organic use.
+For use on blackberry only.

 - insecticidal soap-Some formulations are OMRI-listed for organic use.